A Dang Good Clean by A Dang Good Team!

 • Chemicals used by some Carpet Cleaners

 Yes, chemicals used by some carpet cleaning technicians can pollute the air.
 Ask whether they use products that are environmentally friendly.
-Of course, carpets can also be a magnet for dust if not cleaned properly.
-Carpet Cleaning can be beneficial.

 • Flame Retardants